Luke Sanders: Ultimate Fighting Championship

 Sanders was scheduled to face Chris Gutiérrez on August 1, 2020, at UFC Fight Night: Brunson vs. Shahbazyan.
 However, Sanders was removed from the bout in mid-July for undisclosed reasons and replaced by promotional newcomer Cody Durden.

 Sanders faced Nate Maness on November 28, 2020, at UFC on ESPN: Blaydes vs. Lewis.
 He lost the fight via second round submission.

 Sanders was initially scheduled to face Damon Jackson on May 1, 2021, at UFC on ESPN: Reyes vs. Procházka.
 However, Jackson withdrew from the bout and was replaced by Felipe Colares – whose opponent also withdrew from the event – in a featherweight bout.
 Despite knocking Colares down multiple times in the first round, Sanders lost the bout via unanimous decision.
 The bout was the last of his prevailing contract and it was not renewed, making Sanders a free agent.

 On May 8, 2021, It was announced that Sanders has retired from mixed martial arts.

 Personal life

-Sanders has a daughter Riley from his previous relationship and a son Jagger (born 2020).
+As of 2023, Luke is happily married and continuing to grow his family with his wife.